pixieprix/pixieprix.github.io/index.md

 ## Miscellaneous

 Aside from research, I enjoy interacting and interfacing with people!
 I have been an orientation group leader, vice-captain of the NUS waterpolo team, and also co-organised a virtual team-building event for my division during my time at ASTAR.
-More recently, I volunteered as a Speaker's buddy @ Slush 2022.
+More recently, I volunteered as a Speaker's buddy @ Slush 2022 in Helsinki.

 <!-- ## News